 Yanagita Mizunara (Yanagida) paired with Miyazaki Wagyu (mushrooms, mustard, and spring onions)

 Aokage (Yanagida) paired with Robiola (kadota figs, truffle honey, and sesame)

 Yuzu Gin (Kyoya) paired with Mango Tapioca Pudding (cocunt snow and yuzu sorbet)

 Can you believe all that?
 Truly, I’ll have to thank Chef Luis again next time I see him – for ruining food for me forever by making this unbeatable dinner.

-This unique and intimate event is one of the many examples of how our Cavatina Restaurant at the Sunset Marquis is doing for its guests above and beyond what the average hotel does.
-Our events have heart and are niche and expert, and I liked the way Tori put it best, “It was an event masterfully orchestrated to introduce your palate to a new world of flavors via different Shōchū flavor profiles.”
+This unique and intimate event is one of the many examples of how our Cavatina Restaurant at the Sunset Marquis is going above and beyond for her guests.
+Our events have heart and are niche and expert, and I liked the way Tori put it best: “It was an event masterfully orchestrated to introduce your palate to a new world of flavors via different Shōchū flavor profiles.”
 And we offer much more in the way of that.